-At BioMarin, we seek the big effect – for our patients, employees, community and environment.
+At BioMarin, we seek to make a big difference in genetic disorders—for our patients, employees, community and environment.
 These four pillars are the foundation on which we conduct our day-to-day operations and business practices.
 With our patients at the heart of everything we do, we strive to pioneer a more sustainable, inclusive and compassionate tomorrow.

 To Our Patients: Advancing Comprehensive Care